ionathas78/underTaker/README.md

 ## User Story

 ```
-AS A
+AS A User with Memory Problems that RAM won't fix
-I WANT
+I WANT a Note Program of my own making
-SO THAT
+SO THAT I can twiddle the things I don't like about it
 ```

 ```
-GIVEN THAT
+GIVEN THAT I visit the web page
+WHEN I close the browser and return
+THEN I want my notes to persist
+WHEN I save a new note
+THEN I want it to be added to the list
-WHEN I
+WHEN I delete a note
-THEN
+THEN I want it to be removed from the DB file
 ```

 ## Graphic